Where: Los Angeles, California, USA

 We arranged to have a night in LA on our arrival and then a night and a day at the end of our trip.
 Surprisingly, we loved LA and wish we had stayed much longer here.
 Now we can’t wait to come back to explore the city and the wider area further.

 LA is a huge, sprawly, spread-out city.
 Downtown is in the centre.
 North west of this is the Hollywood area, sitting at the base of the Hollywood Hills.
-To the west, on the coast, are the districts of Santa Monica, Venice Beach and Long Beach, which is in the south west, by the harbour.
-LAX is close to Venice Beach, in the west of the city.
+To the west, on the coast, are the districts of Santa Monica, Venice Beach and Long Beach.
+Long Beach is in the south west, by the harbour.
+LAX is inland from Venice Beach, in the west of the city.
 As tourists, most of our visit was focused around these areas.

 We went to LA because of a preposterously cheap flight deal that Jeff found.
 He got us return flights, direct from Barcelona to Los Angeles, for €295 return.
 We have friends in California and this seemed like the perfect opportunity to go and catch up with them – something which we’d been wanting to do for years.
 Even though we couldn’t really afford this trip, we booked it anyway.
 We didn’t know if we’d get the chance to go to California again, especially so cheaply, for another few years.